mabrobotics/MD80-x-CANdle-Documentation/_sources/Software.md

 (mdtool_setup_info)=
 #### `mdtool setup info <ID>`
 This command is used to read the motor internal parameters.
+Use 'all' keyword at the end of the command to read full parameter set.
 An example command output might look like this:

 ```{figure} images/mdtool_setup_info_allok.png
 :alt: candle